yl2342/ytsp25/README.md

 3. Try searching for a popular ticker (AAPL, MSFT)
 4. Check application logs for errors

+#### AI Feature Issues
+If the AI trading assistant isn't working:
+1. Ensure your GEMINI_API_KEY is correctly set in your .env file
+2. Check your internet connection as the AI uses Google Search for grounding
+3. Check the current rate limit of free tier gemini-2.0-flash API and see if you have reached the limit
+4. Try with a simpler prompt if context window size exceeds the model's limit
+5. Check application logs for API errors

 #### Database Errors
 If you encounter database issues:
 1. Ensure migrations are up to date: `flask db upgrade`